Street TryOn: Learning In-the-Wild Virtual Try-On from Unpaired Person Images: Our Try-On Method

 \textbf{Refining the composited image.} To create the composite image $\hat{I}_T$, we take the predicted try-on garment mask, say $M_T^{top}$, out of the predicted parse $M_T$ and combine it with the ``undressed'' person image $\bar{I}_H$ as

-where $e[\cdot]$ is an erosion operator to create a masked region along the garment boundary for the inpainter to refine, since this is where many of the errors and misalignments between the body and the warped garment tend to concentrate.
+where $e[\cdot]$ is an erosion operator to create a masked region along the garment boundary for the inpainter to refine, since this is the source of many errors and misalignments between the body and the warped garment tend to concentrate.
 Because the diffusion inpainter also tends to introduce minor changes in the image outside the inpainting mask, we copy and paste the person's face from the original person image $I_H$ to avoid distortion.

 Both of the above steps are accomplished by a pre-trained Stable Diffusion inpainter~\cite{stable-diffusion-inpaint} combined with ControlNets~\cite{zhang2023controlnet} trained on our own data.
 Specifically, for skin inpainting, we train a ControlNet using DensePose $P_H$ as conditioning information, and for the final compositing, we train a ControlNet with predicted parse $M_T$ as conditioning.
-Additional implementation details are given in Section \ref{sec:exp} and Appendix~\ref{sec:ap_implementation_details}.
+Additional implementation details are given in Section \ref{sec:exp} and the supplementary material.